unit-00/dearabby/README.md

 Please take a look at `collect_data.py` to see how the data was collected.
 The script was built with `requests`, `BeautifulSoup4`, `pandas`, and `MongoDB`.

 ### Understanding
 Each day consists of text in a question and answer format, having 1 to 3 questions a day.
 Resulting to about ~21000 questions.

-Each text written in English without emojis or internet slang.
+Each piece of text written in English without emojis or internet slang.

 In addition starting from 2012, multiple categories were assigned to each question, and that was collected as well.
 However due to a lack of data prior to 2012, this resulted in about 68% of the feature missing.

-I made a decision to use the 32% of the categorized data to model, to verify if the topics generated seemed to cluster well
+I made a decision to use the 32% of the categorized data to model, to verify if the topics generated seemed to cluster well.

 During exploration, I have found that majority of the text have a distribution of about normal centered around 1000 words, with a bit of a right tail.
 Shown in the graph below.